Entrepreneurship is a valuable skill for teens to develop, and competitions provide a great learning experience for them to do so.

 Participation is open to anyone, and food and sleeping accommodations are provided to all participants during the entire weekend-long event.

-Check out Beta Bowl for an extracurricular activity to give your business a leg up amongst your competitors.
+Check out Beta Bowl for an extracurricular activity to give your business a leg up over your competitors.

 Cooper Hewitt Design Competition